theevo/CategorySwiper/Discovery-tree.md

 - 👟 First run
     - 👉 batch process the swipedCards
+        - update status and category in one call
+        - replace `update(transaction:newCategory:)` with `clear(transaction:)`
+        - maintain original transaction in CardViewModel[^27]
+            - save new category in new optional property
+            - ✅ remove changing of status in CardsModel
     - ✅ create StatesView[^13]
         - ✅ inform ~~StatesView~~ InterfaceManager when SwipeableCardsView swiping complete[^26]
             - call updateTopCardSwipeDirection from CategoriesSelectorView